hnvkhanh/dataVIS-flask-app/README.md

 Until now I have only visualized one dataset (Life Expectancy - WHO).

 You can download this dataset at [Kaggle](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who).
+For this data, you need to name it `Life Expectancy Data.csv`, or you have to change the config in `app.py`.

 I also provided a Jupyter Notebook, I do exactly the same work of visualization with this notebook as I have done with the web app.
 It is merely that you can choose which type of information you want to see in web app with UI.